Post45 Data Collective

 Frederic Jameson famously argued that speculative fiction’s “deepest vocation is over and over again to demonstrate and to dramatize our incapacity to imagine the future” (Jameson 1982).
 Across the history of the genre, are there patterns in this utopian failure?
 Is there a shape to its limits?
 Did writers in the 1950s have a further time horizon than writers in the 2010s?

-The Time Horizons of Futuristic Fiction dataset collects 2,564 English-language narrative works set in the future, each marked with the year it was released and the year it takes place.
-These works include films (961), fiction (772), television series and episodes (377), video games (325), comics (75), radio drama (36), and other media.
+The Time Horizons of Futuristic Fiction dataset collects 2,559 English-language narrative works set in the future, each marked with the year it was released and the year it takes place.
+These works include films (961), prose fiction (767), television series and episodes (377), video games (325), comics (75), radio drama (36), and other media.
 The works were published between 1733 and 2024, with ~94% published after 1945.
 The futures they depict range from 1840 CE to 100 trillion CE, though most depict near futures; a quarter of the works are set within a decade of their release date, 58% within fifty years, and 69% within a century.

 We originally scraped this information from Wikidata, as well as lists and category pages on Wikipedia.
 We then submitted it to a rigorous set of rules for cleaning and verification.
 To cast the widest net possible, our primary selection criterion was any narrative work whose temporal setting is at least one year later than the year of that work’s release.
-We chose not to restrict our search for works based on their description as speculative fiction (SF) in Wikidata or Wikipedia, in order to avoid excluding works that some observers may or may not consider counting as SF.
+We chose not to restrict our search for works based on their description as science fiction or speculative fiction (SF) in Wikidata or Wikipedia, in order to avoid excluding works that some observers may or may not consider counting as SF.
 Further, SF is a genre that includes works set in the present (Jupiter Ascending, dir.
 Wachowskis [2015]) and past (William Gibson’s Pattern Recognition [2003], set in 2002).
 And many works of fiction otherwise considered to be realist or “mundane” are set in the future.
 Due to the fluid nature of genres and their classification, the cleanest possible selection criterion was thus to search for narrative works set in the future, relative to their release date.

 That said, it’s worth acknowledging the obvious relationship between SF and futurity.
 A pathbreaking work of academic SF criticism—I.F.
 Clarke’s The Pattern of Expectation, 1644–2001 (Clarke 1979)—argued that the genre’s defining feature is the depiction of the future.
 More recently, Sheryl Vint noted that leading SF writers “agree that SF is not a genre of prediction, but that it does have a relationship to ideas about futurity even, or perhaps especially when it gets the specific details wrong. . . .
 Qualities central to SF [are] worldmaking, futurity, cultural change” (Vint 2021, 156–65).
 The relationship between SF and futurity is borne out in the data published here.
 For example, 28% of the fiction in our data is included among the works in the Classics of Science Fiction database, which “identifies the books and short stories that are most remembered based on how often they are cited by awards, best-of-lists, polls, editors, scholars, and other sources of recognition.”
 In other words, about 28% of the fiction we identified as being set in the future is among the most influential works in the history of speculative fiction.